-New home inspections are quite different from our Residential Resale inspections.
-Our Residential Resale inspections are focused on condition and functionality.
-In a new home inspection we not only review the property for condition and functionality but we also review the home for conformance to the minimum standards for workmanship and craftsmanship that are required to be provided by any Nevada State licensed contractor.
+New home inspections (Performance Standards Reviews) are quite different from our residential resale inspections (Advanced Scope Inspections).
+Our Advanced Scope Inspections are focused on condition and functionality.
+In a new home inspection, we not only review the property for condition and functionality, but we also review the home for conformance to the minimum standards for workmanship and craftsmanship that are required to be provided by any Nevada State licensed contractor.
 These standards are “performance standards” and Spectrum Inspection Group provides the very best Performance Standards Review (PSR) inspection in the valley.

 The standards any state licensed contractor is required to observe are promulgated by industry standards where we utilize the RS Means Residential and Light Construction Performance Manual for reference.
 We also utilize the Nevada State Contractors Board Residential Constructions Performance Guideline manual as a reference for assessing conformity to the applicable minimum standards.

 Many consumers mistakenly believe that because the home is new and has been reviewed by a municipal inspector nothing of any significance could be awry with the home.
 This is generally a costly assumption.
 “Skilled labor” is a very loosely used term in Las Vegas Valley construction and, with many home builders, supervisory oversight is often lacking.
 Many times our inspections will reveal the installed attic insulation to be less than the minimum required R-30 value.
 Many times air conditioner refrigerant levels are found to be low.
 Just these two issues alone can equate to thousands of dollars in higher energy costs for the homeowner in just one year.
 (We have inspected many new homes where the attic area was found to be devoid of insulation)